TeaCommerce/Tea-Commerce-Documentation/README.md

 #### New Pages

-If you need to create a new page, rather than creating a file with the page name, you should instead create a directory with the designer pages name and inside it create a `README.md` file in which to add the page contents.
+If you need to create a new page, rather than creating a file with the page name, you should instead create a directory with the desired page name and inside it create a `README.md` file in which to add the page contents.

 We do this to ensure all URL's are extentionless.